CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 Specify a valid xml file to load into myPotato.
 Upon successful command execution, `Loaded FILENAME` message will be shown on the result display.

     Format: open FILEPATH

+* Alternatively, you can click on `file` > `Open...` from the top left corner of myPotato.
+Once the dialog window appears, navigate to the file to open.

 **Examples:**